zenonux/oss-deploy/README.md

 1. Read `name`,`version` fields from local package.json.
 2. Check `name`/`mode`@`version` if exists on tencent cos.
 3. Upload local assets from `distPath`.
-4. Clear unused asests on tencent cos(only keep recent 5 version of each mode).
+4. Clear unused asests on tencent cos(keep only recent 5 version of each mode).

 ## Install